laurb9/PanoController-Firmware/README.md

 - D12 - SPI_MISO - BLUEFRUIT
 - D13 - SPI_SCK - BLUEFRUIT

-#### Feather M0 / Bluefruit

-Status: in active development.
-Using onboard Feather/BLE.
-- A0
-- A1
-- A2
-- A3
-- A4 - Battery Voltage via divider: Vin---[47K]---A0---[10K]---GND
-- A5
-- SCK - BLE(internal)
-- MOSI - BLE(internal)
-- MISO - BLE(internal)
-- RX/0 - CAMERA_FOCUS active LOW
-- TX/1 - CAMERA_SHUTTER active LOW
-- 4[BLE] CS  (internally connected)
-- 7[BLE] IRQ (internally connected)
-- 8[BLE] RST (internally connected)
-- SDA/20 - MPU-6050 board
-- SCL/21 - MPU-6050 board
-- 5 - DIR
-- 6 - VERT_STEP
-- 9[A7] - HORIZ_STEP
-- 10 - nENABLE
-- 11
-- 12 - MPU-6050 INT
-- 13[LED]

 #### All

-- Vin is 6-10V
+- Vin is 6-10V when using DRV8834
 - 3.3V step-down adapter from Vin to Vcc for logic power
 - All ~SLEEP tied to Vcc
 - All VMOT tied to Vin
-- All M1 tied to Vcc      (1:32 mode)
+- All M1 tied to Vcc      (preset 1:32 mode)
-- All M0 left unconnected (1:32 mode)
+- All M0 left unconnected (preset 1:32 mode)
 - All ~ENABLE tied together
-- All DIR tied together
+- All DIR tied together (multiplexed in software)
 - 100uF capacitor at Vin
 - 10uF capacitor at Vcc
 - 10K pull-up resistor from Vcc to ~ENABLE